Oaklight/Monero-on-VPS/README.md

 ## Other information
 **config.json** for xmrig and xmrig-proxy via [xmrig_config](https://config.xmrig.com/)

-Default donation 0 for both xmrig and xmrig-proxy. :)
+Default donation 0 for both xmrig and xmrig-proxy. :satisfied::satisfied::satisfied:

 Scripts will be updated from time to time.
 If you have questions, feel free to kick off an issue.